schluppeck/2019-msc-project/README.md

+# Magnetic resonance angiography data

-# 2019-msc-project
+## 2019-msc-project

-code and ideas for 2019 msc cog neurosci project
+Code and ideas for students working on the 2019 msc cog neurosci project.

-There are some video recordings associated with this in this [youtube playlist]( https://www.youtube.com/playlist?list=PLCZfmSQp7dzK95qF-pDgDh0hdlxMWJ8Ca)
+There are some video recordings associated with this in this [youtube playlist](https://www.youtube.com/playlist?list=PLCZfmSQp7dzK95qF-pDgDh0hdlxMWJ8Ca)

-project makes use of a combination of tools, including:
+In the project we made use of a combination of tools, including:

 - FSL (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/)
 - Matlab (https://www.mathworks.com)
 - VMTK - vascular modelling toolkit (http://vmtk.org)

+There wasn't a huge amount of time, but some of the ideas we explored revolved around quanitifying vessel diameters in different cortical regions (by using atlas data from `fsl`, etc)

 ## rendering with `fsleyes`